XavivF/SD-Task1/README.md

 - Ensure all server instances (InsultService.py, InsultFilter.py), the Load Balancer (LoadBalancer.py), and the Subscriber (InsultSubscriber.py) are running before starting the InsultClient.py or StressTest.py.
-- For static scaling analysis, you will typically run the StressTest.py with the same configuration (duration, concurrency, mode) but with the Load Balancer configured to use a varying number of backend service/filter instances (e.g., 1, 2, 3 instances).
+- For static scaling anaRlysis, you will typically run the StressTest.py with the same configuration (duration, concurrency, mode) but with the Load Balancer configured to use a varying number of backend service/filter instances (e.g., 1, 2, 3 instances).
 Remember to restart the Load Balancer with the correct --service_urls and --filter_urls each time